Wolf3s/xbmc4xbox-python/python/Doc/library/os.rst

    Availability: Unix.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. function:: getlogin()

    Return the name of the user logged in on the controlling terminal of the process.
-For most purposes, it is more useful to use the environment variable :envvar:`LOGNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the process's real user id.
+For most purposes, it is more useful to use the environment variables :envvar:`LOGNAME` or :envvar:`USERNAME` to find out who the user is, or ``pwd.getpwuid(os.getuid())[0]`` to get the login name of the currently effective user id.

-   Availability: Unix.
+   Availability: Unix, Windows.

 .. function:: getpgid(pid)